splorp/npds-tracker-server/readme.md

 ### 0.1.16

-+ [PG] The server now only sleeps in the validator loop
++ [PG] The tracker now only sleeps in the validator loop

 ### 0.1.15

-+ [PG] Now the server always uses CRLF except for the log
++ [PG] Now the tracker always uses CRLF except for the log
 + [PG] Fixed a little bug in the validation date

 ### 0.1.14